-Aches and pains are not unusual during pregnancy.1,5,8 Your body is taking on the monumental task of growing a little human, but your growing bump can add pressure to your back, legs, joints, and vaginal area.
+Aches and pains are not unusual during pregnancy.1,5,8 Your body is working hard to support your growing baby, and that can put extra strain on your back, joints, legs, and pelvis.
 Headaches are common, and you may wonder what safe medications are during pregnancy.20

 Opioids are prescription medications.
 If you are prescribed opioids before becoming pregnant, seek medical advice as soon as you know you are expecting.
 Babies exposed to opioids in utero can be born addicted, and these medications increase the risk of serious complications such as placental abruption.14